 From the table above, you may have noticed that some modifiers have the suffix “-ish”.
-This occurs when graded diamonds have color modifiers consisting between 15-30% of a diamonds overall hue.
-If the percentage however drops beneath 15%, the mention of the modifier is dropped completely.
+This occurs when graded diamonds have color modifiers consisting of 15-30% of a diamonds overall hue.
+If the percentage, however, drops beneath 15%, the mention of the modifier is dropped completely.
 For an example, a fancy yellowish (12%) orange (78%) gem will appear on a GIA report as a plain "fancy orange diamond."

 How Do Color Modifiers Affect Diamond Pricing?

 Fancy colored diamonds do not have set prices.
 Their cost is determined using a combination of numerous factors including the stone’s 4Cs, rarity, and market demand.
 While these are all objective measurements, the most important determinant of a diamond’s price will be the face-up appearance of its overall color, a rather subjective matter (we will see the reason behind this later on).